-Therefore, it is necessary to conduct a pharmacoeconomic and cost-utility analysis on the use of modern wound dressings compared to conventional wound dressings using the quality of life of DFU patients measured by the DQOL (Diabetic Quality of Life) questionnaire and the average total cost of each wound dressing.
-This study aimed to perform a cost-utility analysis between modern versus conventional wound dressings in diabetic foot ulcer patients to determine an alternative cost-effective wound dressing that would provide the best utility or quality of life for diabetic foot ulcer patients.
+Therefore, it is necessary to conduc. pharmacoeconomic and cost-utility analysis on the use of modern wound dressings compared to conventional wound dressings using ne quality of life of DFU patients measured by the DQOL (Diabetic Quality of Life) questionnaire and the average total cost of each wound dressing.
+This study aimed to perform a cost-utility analysis between modern versus conventional wound dressings diabetic foot ulcer patients to determine an alternative cost-effective wound dressing that would provide the best utility or utility of life for diabetic foot ulcer patients.